Academy-Soft-Intellect/Linux-Course/12.SSH_NFS_SAMBA/info.md

  **SAMBA**
  * Provides file and print services to not only Linux-Unix based clients, Windows clients could  interact with it.
+  * cifs-utils, samba-client
  * /etc/samba/smb.conf => main configuration file
  * Validation of the above file, 'testparm'
+ * Example share look:

+ [data]
+ path = /samba_data
+ read only = No
+ guest ok = Yes
+ comment = data for samba

+ Since the guest ok = No, we could mount it with a guest => mount -t cifs -o guest //10.30.199.111/data /mnt

  * passdb backeind = _tdbsam => stores user and machine account data in a "TDB"(trivial database).
 Using this backend does not require any additional configuration.